PIYUSH1525/JOB-SEARCH/backend/readme.md

 # Backend Documentation

 ## Overview
 This document provides detailed information about the backend of the project.
-It outlines the technologies used, setup instructions, and key features.
+It outlines the technologies used, setup instructions, folder structure, and key features.

 ## Technologies Used
 - **Programming Language**: [Specify language, e.g., Node.js, Python]